 Fill your coffee mug or a small milk frothing pitcher (preferred) with filtered water and pour into a tea kettle.
-Bring to a a near boil (~185F) while the next tasks are in progress.
+Bring to a a near boil (~205F) while the next tasks are in progress.

-Slowly grind ~15 grams (or 1 coffee bean scoop-full) of high quality coffee beans (that’s 75-100 individual beans depending on bean size or a heaping scoop of whole beans) by hand using a pretty fine grind setting (not large enough to be crystals, not small enough to be powder).
+Slowly grind ~15 grams (or 1 coffee bean scoop-full) of high quality coffee beans (that’s 75-100 individual beans depending on bean size or a heaping scoop of whole beans) by hand using a pretty fine grind setting (not large enough to be pebble-sized, and not small enough to be espresso powder).

 Place the non-rubber end of the plunger on the kitchen counter.
-Place the reservoir over the top of the rubber end of the plunger so they overlap by 1 inch (this is called the “Inverted Method”)
+Place the reservoir over the top of the rubber end of the plunger so they overlap by a half inch (this is called the “Inverted Method”)

-Using the funnel, empty all of the grounds into the reservoir.
-Tap gently to make the grounds level inside the reservoir.
+Empty all of the grounds into the reservoir (it might be easier with a funnel).
 Note: You should always remove all old grounds from the grinder before making a new cup of coffee.

-Set a timer for 1-2 minutes (depending on your coffee strength preferences).
+Set a timer for 2-3 minutes (depending on your coffee strength preferences).
 The longer you brew it, the higher the chances of over-extraction (bitterness) and the more you may need to dilute it with water to achieve the desired strength.

 Slowly pour the hot water into the reservoir until it is approximately half-full.
-“Pre-brew” the water and grounds and stir them slowly with the stirring wand for a few seconds before adding water to the top of the reservoir.
+“Pre-brew” the water and grounds, allow them to bloom, and stir them slowly with the stirring wand for a few seconds before adding water to the top of the reservoir.

 Place a metal filter (paper filters remove the delicious oils) on top of the reservoir and then secure the filter cap on top of the metal filter.